 All over the world, millions of people—including sixteen million Americans—practice yoga for health benefits and to find spiritual calm.
 Practitioners and non-practitioners alike are aware of yoga’s origins in India.
 But very few know of yoga’s rich visual history, which reveals its profound philosophical underpinnings, its goals of transforming both body and consciousness, the diverse social roles yogic practitioners have played, and its transformations over time and across communities.

-Works will include sculptural masterpieces of historical and divine yogis, exquisite Mughal paintings of militant yogis and romantic heroes, Islamic divination texts, fifteen-foot scrolls depicting the chakras (energy centers of the body), nineteenth-century photography and early films.
+Works include sculptural masterpieces of historical and divine yogis, exquisite Mughal paintings of militant yogis and romantic heroes, Islamic divination texts, fifteen-foot scrolls depicting the chakras (energy centers of the body), nineteenth-century photography and early films.
 Noteworthy objects include an installation that reunites for the first time three monumental stone yoginis from a tenth-century Chola temple; ten folios from the first illustrated compilation of asanas (yogic postures) from 1602, never before exhibited in the United States; and Hindoo Fakir by Thomas Edison, the first film on an Indian subject ever produced (1906).

-Adults: $15; Seniors: $13; Students (with valid ID): $13; Children 6–18: $7; Children 5 and under: Free; CMA members: Free; Member guests: $7
+Adults: $15; Seniors: $13; Students (with valid ID): $13; CMA members: Free; Member guests: $7

 Free admission for children.
 Children 14 and under require adult supervision while inside the exhibition.

 Listen & Learn More: